DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 Acceleration structures used to efficiently compute intersections of rays with geometry.
 Bottom-level acceleration structures (BLAS) represent the scene geometry.
 Single BLAS may contain only triangle geometry or only axis-aligned bounding boxes (AABBs).</br>
-For textured cube we use the same data as used in previous tutorials, but data divided on vertex positions which used for BLAS creation and on UV, normals, indices, primitives which passed to the closest hit shader in uniform buffer.
+For textured cube we use the same data as used in previous tutorials, but data is divided into vertex positions (used for BLAS creation), UVs, normals, indices, and primitives that are passed to the closest hit shader in a uniform buffer.

-Here we specify single triangle geometry with 24 vertices and 12 primitives.
+Here we specify a single triangle geometry with 24 vertices and 12 primitives.
 BLAS will allocate space that is enough for this geometry description.
-In this tutorial `GeometryName` is not used anywhere else except BLAS build, but in other cases geometry name may be used to change geometry data using BLAS update operation, also geometry name may be used in shader binding table as described below (see [Shader binding table](#create-shader-binding-table)).
+In this tutorial `GeometryName` is not used anywhere else except in BLAS build, but in other cases, the geometry name may be used to change geometry data using BLAS update operation.
+Geometry name may also be used in a shader binding table as described below (see [Shader binding table](#create-shader-binding-table)).

 ```cpp
 BLASTriangleDesc Triangles;
 Triangles.GeometryName         = "Cube";